 This is a recipe that I've been making for years.
 When I ran an underground restaurant, I would often serve it as part of dessert if any of the guests were vegan.
 After serving it one evening, a guest wrote me to say that she “was almost in tears the dessert was that good.”

 Even though it's February (and a mighty strange time to be sharing an ice cream recipe) I couldn't help myself.
-This 40th Throw Back Thursday (#tbt) post had to be this coconut ice cream recipe.
+This coconut ice cream recipe had to be shared.

 Why you'll love this coconut ice cream